Are you a manager or leader in Higher Education and:

 Booking for this programme is now open and can be done so by clicking the link in the box below.
 All bookings are taken via Eventbrite.

-If you have any questions about the programme, Please email TC@TavistockConsulting.co.uk or fill in the enquiry form below to be notified of when it does.
+If you have any questions about the programme, please email TC@TavistockConsulting.co.uk or fill in the enquiry form below.

 Charlotte is an organisational consultant and coach at Tavistock Consulting and brings 20 years’ experience as a counsellor, supervisor, trainer and leader.
 She has extensive experience working as a clinician and leader in Higher Education, most recently she led, and successfully developed, a busy counselling service in a London University.
 She has also worked in the third sector and the NHS, providing counselling, supervision and training for children, adults and staff.